Language: EN

 }

-In JavaScript it would be simply:
+In JavaScript it would simply be:

 console.log("Hello, world!");

-Finally in Python it would be:
+Finally, in Python it would be:

 print("Hello, world!")

-Similarities and differences
+Similarities and Differences

 These lines are compiled or interpreted by the computer to perform the actions we want.

-Even in such a simple example, we already see that they have many things in common.
+Even in such a simple example, we see that they have many things in common.
 For example,

 • Programs consist of lines (or statements)